 Café Sevilla Restaurant and Tapas Bar

 Nestled in the heart of the Gaslamp Quarter in San Diego is a wonderful Spanish restaurant.
-During our last visit, my husband and I came upon Café Sevilla — a tapas bar, restaurant and nightclub — which felt true to its claim for an authentic Spanish cultural experience.
-Though I still have yet to visit Spain to verify this claim, I can tell you that we thoroughly enjoyed our lunch on their outdoor patio.
+My husband and I enjoyed our lunch on the outdoor patio at Café Sevilla — a tapas bar, restaurant, and nightclub — which felt true to its claim for an authentic Spanish cultural experience (though at the time of publishing, I still had yet to visit Spain to verify this claim).

 We started with red sangria, a classic house-made recipe, which was truly the best that I have tasted.
 It was light and fruity — balanced in flavor without being overly sweet or tart — and perfectly refreshing on the warm, sunny Southern Californian day.

 We then shared a small traditional Paella Valenciana.
 The seafood variety (mussels, clams, calamari, prawns) tasted extremely fresh and clean.
 These delicious morsels from the sea combined perfectly with chicken, sausage, and toasted saffron rice, served in a small paella pan.
 My husband, who is not typically a fan of mussels, enjoyed them in our paella.